|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: Great Zimbabwe, Matobo National Park, Khami Ruins

 We start early to take our time exploring the Great Zimbabwe Ruins before we depart for Zimbabwe's oldest national park, Matobo (UNESCO).
 Enroute, we pass through Zimbabwe's second capital, Bulawayo, where we have lunch, followed by a visit to nearby Khami ruins, a UNESCO World Heritage site.
 Once the capital of the kingdom of Butua, the ruins include pavement and decorated stone walls of the royal enclosure dating from the 13th century.
 We complete our journey in Matobo, with it's beautiful rock formations.
-Overnight in Matobo.
+Dinner and overnight in Matobo.

 Day 16: Matobo - Bushman Paintings, Rhodes Grave, Rhino Hike

 Matobo park is 423 square kilometers and has approximately 3,000 San (bushman) art paintings, some more than 15,000 years old.
 Today's excitement starts with a morning hike to see some of these impressive, ancient San paintings, We later visit the grave of Cecil John Rhodes.
 Zimbabwe, known as Rhodesia up until 1979, was named after Rhodes.
 In the afternoon, we enjoy a game drive and search on foot for resident black and white rhinos with your knowledgeable tracker.
-Overnight in Matobo.
+Dinner and overnight in Matobo.

 Day 17: To Hwange National Park

 Today we depart Matobo and head out to Hwange National Park, arguably Zimbabwe's best game reserve.
 Enjoy a relaxing lunch overlooking the watering hole, which often attracts wildlife.
 In the afternoon, we set out on our first game drive to search for the "Big Five" - lion, rhino, elephant, buffalo and leopard - as well as eland, the largest antelope and also the elusive Sable and much, much more.
-Overnight in Hwange National Park.
+Dinner and overnight in Hwange National Park.

 Day 18: Hwange National Park - game drives